Like most people, I’ve been watching the Olympics the past week and a half. It’s the best way to witness people’s pursuit of their passions in action.

 At the time, Oksana was 41-years-old competing in her seventh Olympics (and she still hasn’t ruled out Tokyo!) in a sport where as young as 21 is considered “old.”

-Oksana is my “shero” because she and I are almost the same age (I’ve got a year on her), and she doesn’t let her age be an obstacle to her dreams and her passions.
+Oksana is my “shero” because she and I are almost the same age (I’ve got a year on her), and she doesn’t allow her age to be an obstacle to her dreams and her passions.

 Most people in her position would tell themselves they are “too old.”